raphael-group/LAML/README.md

 ```
 pip install laml
 ```
-**Note: If you anticipate running LAML to also estimate starting trees, please run `pip install laml[bio]`.
+**Note: If you anticipate running LAML to also estimate starting trees, please run `pip install 'laml[bio]'`.
 Note that this will install scikit-bio, which may require additional installation handling on Windows.**

 After installation, type the following for testing
 ```